oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 - add them
 - or tell us

-## Mathematical Context in Oscar
+## Mathematical Context in OSCAR

 When studying mathematics, the exact meaning of a term or object is determined by context.
-In Oscar, this does not work.
+In OSCAR, this does not work.
 The meaning has to be part of either

  - the object
  - or the question posed about the object